iGEM-HUST-China/HUST-China-2025/wiki/model.md

 Representative complexes were visualized in PyMOL and ChimeraX to illustrate hydrogen-bond networks and structural overlays.
 The results confirmed the plausibility of docking poses and highlighted distinct recognition patterns between the minimal and extended signal peptides at the PEX5 interface.

-{% include figure.html image="https://static.igem.wiki/teams/5569/model/m1.webp" caption="Figure3.
+{% include figure.html image="https://static.igem.wiki/teams/5569/model/m1.webp" caption="Figure 3.
 Molecular_docking" %}

 # 1.2 Energy Analysis